argodev/studies/nt_survey/NT_Class_14_Manuscript.md

 of the context of the entire book, so it is essential with this book—perhaps more than most in the New Testament—to understand the overarching aim of the letter.
-Look at 5:13: _"I have written these things to you who believe in the name of the Son of God so that you may know that you have eternal life._"
+Look at 5:13: _"I have written these things to you who believe in the name of the Son of God so that you may know that you have eternal life."_

 The reason, as we see in this book, is that there was rampant false teaching concerning the person and work of Jesus Christ.
 So John writes to oppose this